openkfw/TruBudget/docs/user-guide/projects/project.md

 1. Click the button to add a new or edit an existing project
 2. Type the tag name in the "Tag" field
+3. Tags should not contain names or personal data to remain conform with the GPDR.
-3. Hit the "Enter" key or click the "Add" button next to the input field
+4. Hit the "Enter" key or click the "Add" button next to the input field
-4. The tag is now visible below the input field
+5. The tag is now visible below the input field
-5. [OPTIONAL] Hover click the "X" symbol next to the tag name to remove the tag
+6. [OPTIONAL] Hover click the "X" symbol next to the tag name to remove the tag
-6. Click "Submit" to save the tags to the project
+7. Click "Submit" to save the tags to the project
-7. The tags are now visible on the overview page on the corresponding project card or on the project details page
+8. The tags are now visible on the overview page on the corresponding project card or on the project details page

 :::note